TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ### Initialization

-* VoIP function is available only when [Toast Push SDK initialization](./push-ios/#toast-push-sdk) has been performed.
+* VoIP function is available only when [NHN Cloud Push SDK initialization](./push-ios/#toast-push-sdk) has been performed.
 * The VoIP function is separated as a submodule of the Toast Push SDK.

 ### Delegate Setting